Martin Lewis: Urgent warning for savers as base rate held at 5.25%

 Haggling on monthly mobile phone contracts can slash the price you pay.
 It doesn't work so well with pay-as-you-go mobiles, as there are so many hot offers available to all online, and, of course, there's no contract for you to haggle about.

 Haggling for a reduction is one of the quickest and easiest ways to cut breakdown cover costs.
-In our poll, the AA and RAC were the top providers to haggle with.
-See the poll results for a full breakdown.
+In our poll, the RAC and AA were the top providers to haggle with.
+For a full breakdown, see the 2023 poll results.

 Haggling on car and home insurance is far better than just auto-renewing – your insurer will often beat its own original renewal price.